Canon 1300D vs 350D

 In terms of chip-set technology, the 1300D uses a more advanced image processing engine (DIGIC 4+) than the 350D (DIGIC II), with benefits for noise reduction, color accuracy, and processing speed.

 With 17.9MP, the 1300D offers a higher resolution than the 350D (8MP), but the 1300D has smaller individual pixels (pixel pitch of 4.31μm versus 6.41μm for the 350D).
-However, the 1300D is a somewhat more recent model (by 11 years) than the 350D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 1300D is a much more recent model (by 11 years) than the 350D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS 1300D has a native sensitivity range from ISO 100 to ISO 12800, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Canon EOS 350D are ISO 100 to ISO 1600 (no boost).